casdoor/casdoor-website/docs/permission/permission-configuration.md

 Learn more about adapters in the [Adapter documentation](/docs/permission/adapter).

+### Adapter and Model relationship

+In Casdoor, adapters are **not configured per Permission**.

+The adapter and authorization behavior (such as RBAC or ABAC support) are defined at the **Model** level.
+A Permission only references a selected Model and provides policy data (subjects, resources, actions, effects).

+If RBAC-related fields (for example, *Sub-users* or *Sub-roles*) are disabled on the Permission page, it means the selected Model does not define a `role_definition` or does not support RBAC.

+To use an adapter with a Permission:

+1. Create or edit a Model and configure it with the appropriate Casbin definition and adapter.
+2. Save the Model.
+3. Select this Model when creating or editing a Permission.

+This behavior is expected and by design.

 ### Subject Configuration

 These fields define **who** the permission policy applies to.